chuynh18/mysql-storefront/README.md

 Connecting to and seeding the database
 --------------------------------------

-First, ensure you have a MySQL instance set up and running locally.  __If your database credentials are different, please make the appropriate edits to the `createDbConnection.ts` file.__
+First, ensure you have a MySQL instance set up and running locally.  __If your database credentials are different, please make the appropriate edits to the `createDbConnection.ts` file.__  You do not need to make edits anywhere else, as I've modularized the database code to this file.
+After making edits, be sure to recompile by running `tsc` in the terminal.

 The `sql` files that generate the appropriate tables can be found in `./sql`.

-`bamazon_products_schema.sql` and `bamazon_products_seed.sql` are collectively responsible for generating the table used by `bamazonCustomer`.
+`bamazon_products_schema.sql` and `bamazon_products_seed.sql` are collectively responsible for generating the table used by `bamazonCustomer` and `bamazonManager`.

 Please be sure to use these `sql` files to create the relevant tables before running the corresponding programs.